raidionics/Raidionics-Slicer/README.md

 All images will be automatically downloaded upon model selection, which might take some minutes while the 3DSlicer interface won't be responding.

+• When you execute for the first time, you might get a pop-up from Docker asking to allow the sharing of a .raidonics-slicer directory, accept!

 ## 4. Options
 • A global option should be ticked to check for models update.